Image from Flickr by http://www.samcatchesides.com

 Getting Started

-#1: Read something — and think about it.
 How did the author grab your attention on page one of that novel?
 How did the blogger keep you reading post after post on their site?
+What about the subject line persuaded you to open that marketing email instead of deleting it unread?

-#3: Tackle a writing exercise.
-Use a book (or website) with prompts, or flick through a magazine and pick an image to write about.
+Use a book (or website) with writing exercises, pick an idea from a list of prompts, or simply flick through a magazine and choose an image to write about.

 Practice Makes Perfect

-#5: Correct a persistent mistake.
-Do you constantly confuse “its” and “it’s”?
+Do you frequently confuse words like “its” and “it’s”?
 Do you muddle “affect” and “effect”?
-Spend some time learning the difference.
+Spend some time learning the difference between them so you can easily correct these in your writing.

-#7: Keep a writing journal.
-After each writing session, jot down your thoughts: how did it go?
+After each writing session, take a minute or two to reflect and jot down your thoughts.
+How did it go?
 What worked (and what didn’t)?
 Did anything surprise you?

-#8: Go through your writing folder.
 Look back at something you wrote months or years ago.
-See if it might have potential for development (and see how your writing has moved on since then).
+See if it might have potential for development: is it something you want to return to?

 Help and Support

-#9: Share your writing with someone.
-Perhaps that’s a family member or a trusted friend.
-You don’t need to ask for their feedback — just let them read it.
+Show a completed piece of writing to someone you trust: maybe a family member or a close friend.
+You don’t need to ask for their feedback, unless you want to — just let them read it.

-#11: Join a writers’ group.
-This is a great way to meet other writers, get feedback on your work, and learn more about the craft of writing.
+Becoming part of a group of writers is a great way to meet other writers, get feedback on your work, and learn more about the craft of writing.
+You might join a small local critique group, or a large online forum … or even both!

 Shaking Things Up

-#12: Try a new form of writing.
-If you only write in third person, try first person.
+If you only write in the third person, try first person.
 If you only write prose, try poetry.
 If you only write serious non-fiction, try a humorous piece.
+If you only write freelance pieces, try a short story.

-#13: Read something outside your comfort zone.
-That could be literary fiction, biography, erotica, westerns … anything that you normally wouldn’t consider reading (or writing).
+That could be literary fiction, biography, erotica, westerns, a trade journal, a tabloid newspaper … absolutely anything that you normally wouldn’t read.

 Aiming for Publication